leecrossley/functionaljs-docs/collections/each/index.md

 "addTo" is the iterator function applied to each item in the list ("items" array). "addToResult" is a higher order function created by partially invoking the "addTo".
 The "addToResult" function can be reused with different arrays if required.

 {% note warn Breaking out %}
-You cannot "break;" from an λ.each, it is intended to always iterate for all items.
+You cannot "break;" from an fjs.each, it is intended to always iterate for all items.
 Other functions do allow breaking out of loops and achieve similar results.
 {% endnote %}